-Purchasing a property is sometimes the largest financial and most important transaction that a person will make during their life.
-It can be an exciting and stressful time.
-Our experience of property transactions is extensive, in the buying both of residential property and commercial property.
+Purchasing a Property is sometimes the largest financial and most important transaction that a person will make during their life.
+It can be an exciting and a stressful time.
+Our experience of property transactions is extensive, covering both residential property and commercial property sales.
 Our aim is to guide you through the process and deal with third parties on your behalf.

 1. APPOINT A SOLICITOR

 When you are considering purchasing a property, you will need to instruct a solicitor to act on your behalf in relation to the purchase.
 Our experience of property transactions is extensive, in the buying both of residential property and commercial property.
 You should contact our firm and we will give you a quote for the fees involved in the transaction, an indication as to the applicable stamp duty, and advice on dealing with third parties in relation to your purchase.

 2. PAY YOUR BOOKING DEPOSIT

 Once you have decided to purchase a property, you should pay a booking deposit to the Estate Agent.
 The amount of the booking deposit can vary and depends on the purchase price of the property.
 A booking deposit is fully refundable until such time as contracts for the property are signed by both you and the seller of the property (i.e. the vendor).
 You should always ensure that you receive a receipt from the Estate Agent.
 The Estate Agent will issue a Sales Advice Notice to all parties involved, which include you, your solicitor, the seller and the seller’s solicitor.

 If you are purchasing a property through a private sale.
 I would be reluctant to advise you to pay a booking deposit directly to the vendor; instead you should pay a full 10% deposit on signing of contracts.